Pre-K: 4 years by September 1, 2024

 Pre-K Traditional - 5 Days (9:00am-12:25pm)

 Students enter Pre-K with a solid foundation of knowledge and skills and depart with the confidence and capabilities necessary for a successful transition to kindergarten or our 5/6 program.
 Students expand their relational and self-advocacy skills through structured play, group activities, and new opportunities for presentations and performances.
 In addition to music, art, and chapel, Pre-K students participate in a weekly STEM (Science, Technology, Engineering, and Math) class where they delve into multimodal experimentation and discovery.
-Parent Assisted Learning (PAL) provides multisensory letter formation practice, which directly supports their evolving phonemic awareness and literacy skills.
+Literacy skills, like multisensory letter formation practice, directly support their evolving phonemic awareness and literacy skills.
+Math curriculum helps children to think critically and gain a depth of mathematical knowledge that will help secure a strong foundation for years to come.
 Our Pre-K curriculum nurtures children's hearts and minds while also challenging students to take more responsibility and embrace independence as learners.

 Pre-K STEM Innovation - 5 Days (MWF 9:00am-12:25; TTH 9:00am-2:15pm)